Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Does a Decreased Respiratory Rate Mean?

 There are several possible causes for a decreased respiratory rate in a cat.
-If your cat’s breathing seems slow and struggling to take in breaths, this is a medical emergency.
+If your cat’s breathing seems slow and your cat is struggling to take in breaths, this is a medical emergency.
 This symptom could be caused by toxin ingestion, organ failure, a neurological problem, or impending death.

 If your cat’s respiratory rate seems slightly lower when at rest, it may not be an emergency, but it is worth mentioning to your vet.
 For example, if your sleeping cat has a respiratory rate of 12 but shows no respiratory distress and doesn’t have a decreased respiratory rate while awake, it may be normal for your cat, but also there may be an underlying health condition that needs to be evaluated by a vet.
 When in doubt, contact the vet about concerns to determine if your cat needs to be seen emergently or not.